 The Cape Cod Maritime Museum is a non-profit based in Hyannis, Massachusetts.
-We are Cape Cod's first museum dedicated to our rich maritime culture.
-Our mission includes preserving the rich seafaring traditions which Cape Cod and the Islands are famous for.
-We accomplish this by preserving critical artifacts of bygone eras, and promoting the well-known sailing skills and heritage through our exhibitions, the objects in our collection, public events, and our educational programs.
-We enable audiences of all ages to understand and enjoy Cape Cod's maritime culture and experience the essence of what makes our corner of the country truly remarkable.
+We are Cape Cod's first museum dedicated to maritime culture.
+Our mission includes preserving the rich seafaring traditions for which Cape Cod and the Islands are famous.
+We accomplish this by exhibiting critical artifacts of bygone eras, and promoting that heritage through our museum experience.
+We enable audiences of all ages to discover Cape Cod's maritime history through exhibits, and education programs.
+Understand the essence of what makes our corner of the country truly remarkable with a visit.

 We invite you to join us here at CCMM, and learn what maritime life really means to the men and women of Cape Cod.

 For more information about the Cape Cod Maritime Museum, or to schedule your tour, please call us at 508-775-1723.

 This innovative program will provide students with the teamwork and communication skills necessary to excel in any workplace environment, not just the marine trades.
 We achieve this outcome for each student through the participation of multi-generational teachers and mentors in the boat shop classroom, where self-esteem building communication styles and positive engagement are the first step in every interaction.
 The program is specifically aligned with industry-recognized standards for entry level employment, enabling students to seek existing opportunities in the field of maritime employment.